Muhthoriqas/Store-Discount/README.md

    ```

  _Note:_
   1. Steps 5-7 are only performed if you do not have access to [My Credential](https://drive.google.com/drive/folders/1sId4l4MII9uacp-welga4b0qU1lGSFnw?usp=drive_link).
-If you are someone we know, please request to obtain our credentials and config file.
-After you download our credential make sure to store it at app/config folder.
+If you are someone i know, please request to obtain my credentials and config file.
+After you download my credential make sure to store it at app/config folder.

 <!-- Contributing -->
 ## :wave: Contributing